Anthony Fauci Has Serious Doubts That Russia Coronavirus Vaccine Is Effective

 Scientists creating the vaccine said that they tested it on themselves earlier this year before trying it on 76 humans a short while later.

 However, none of the results of the trials have been released, nor has information about animal testing models or lab models.
-Despite all this, Putin said that the country’s health authority is ready to release the inoculant to the public.
+Despite all this, Putin said that the country’s health authority is ready to release the vaccine to the public.

 Fauci explained that the U.S. could be in the same place as Russia if it wanted to, but that more testing is needed to be safe.